facile-it/facile-it.github.io/content/blog/eng/different-types-of-software-testing.md

 ### Exploratory testing

 Exploratory testing relies on finding all those not expected behaviors which may be not so obvious to design or cover in a test execution.
-There's usually a time limit and a specific part of the application that has to be covered by the exploratory tests: after the time limit has expired all the people involved in the execution reports all the unexpected behaviors found on the application.
+There's usually a time limit and a specific part of the application that has to be covered by exploratory tests.
+When the time limit has expired, the people involved in the execution of these tests must report all the unexpected behaviors they have found on the application.

-This type of tests is one of the most expensive in terms of time but yet one of the best ways to cover your application from regression and UI bugs as the majority of the issues that are reported in this phase are usually difficult to find with automated tests.
+These tests are some of the most expensive in terms of time.
+However, they are one of the best ways to cover your application from regression and UI bugs since the majority of the issues that are reported in this phase are usually difficult to find with automated tests.

 ## Notes

 Another good practice you should check out is the "Test Pyramid".
-On the bottom of the pyramid we have unit tests which are quick, easy to mantain and low in coverage while at the very top we can see *UI tests*: slow, costly and with a high coverage.
+At the bottom of the pyramid we have unit tests which are quick, easy to mantain and low in coverage, while at the very top we can see *UI tests* which are slow, costly and with a high coverage.

 This pyramid helps the development teams keep a focus on what type of tests should prevail in their codebases, helping them focus on efficiency, delivery and quality at the same time.